kora11e/PyTorch-Agent-Snake-Game/README.md

 <h2> Instructions to run the program </h2>

 1. Download Visual Studio Code.
 The official dowload page is available here: https://code.visualstudio.com/download
+2. Make sure your Python version is 3.3 or higher
-2. Move to folder Pytorch-Agent-Snake-Game-main
+3. Move to folder Pytorch-Agent-Snake-Game-main
-3. Create virtual environment.
+4. Create virtual environment.
 In terminal type - python -m venv SnakeGame-env -
-4. Then type - pygamer\Scripts\activate -
+5. Then type - pygamer\Scripts\activate -
-5. Install necessary packages using requirements.txt.
+6. Install necessary packages using requirements.txt.
 Type in console - pip install -r requirements.txt -
-6. Run the program with command - python agent.py -
+7. Run the program with command - python agent.py -
-7. If your antivirus detects danger, ingore it and continue
+8. If your antivirus detects danger, ingore it and continue